Superradiant Quantum Phase Transition in Open Systems: System-Bath Interaction at the Critical Point: Open Dicke Model

 \subsection{Superradiant Phase}

 To accurately describe the properties of the open Dicke model in the superradiant phase, it is essential to account for the condensates that form in the system's ground state.
 A comprehensive and self-consistent treatment requires direct analysis of the total Hamiltonian given in \eqref{eq:H_tot}, which contains both the system and bath variables.
 Indeed, this approach ensures a proper description of the mutual influence between the system and its environment, which becomes relevant in the strong system-bath coupling regime.
-This methodology significantly differs from previous studies, which primarily rely on either the minimization of the effective system's degrees of freedom through a master equation approach \cite{FredrikLambert2024, Brandes_openDicke2013} or the analytic continuation of the system’s Green function \cite{Roche2025}.
+This methodology significantly differs from previous studies, which primarily rely on either the minimization of the effective system's degrees of freedom through a master equation approach \cite{Brandes_openDicke2013, FredrikLambert2024} or the analytic continuation of the system’s Green function \cite{Roche2025}.
 In contrast, our approach enables a more rigorous treatment of the open-system dynamics, capturing key effects that can emerge due to the strong system-bath interactions, which becomes inevitable near an equilibrium QPT.
 To perform our analysis of the superradiant phase, we proceed similarly to the standard Dicke model by shifting both the system and bath bosonic operators as

 where, as usual, the bosonic operator of bath $A$ is defined as $c_{jn} = \left( \omega_{jn} q_{jn} + i p_{jn} \right) / \sqrt{2 \hbar \omega_{jn}}$.
-We emphasize that the baths can have different dimensionalities.
-By introducing these definitions into the Hamiltonian in \eqref{eq:H_tot} and minimizing the resulting expression, we obtain the non-zero macroscopic occupations (see App.~\ref{sec:minimization_H_superradiant})
+In principle, the baths can have different dimensionalities.
+By substituting these definitions into the Hamiltonian in \eqref{eq:H_tot} and minimizing the resulting expression, we obtain the non-zero macroscopic occupations (see App.~\ref{sec:minimization_H_superradiant})